Equivariant hierarchically hyperbolic structures for 3-manifold groups via quasimorphisms: Introduction

 \subsection{Acknowledgments}

 Hagen was partly supported by EPSRC New Investigator Award EP/R042187/1.
 Russell was supported by NSF grant DMS-2103191.
+Spriano was partly supported by the Christ Church Research Centre.
 We would like to thank the LabEx of the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e) for their support during the trimester program ``Groups acting on Fractals, Hyperbolicity and Self-similarity''.
+We thank the referee for their careful reading and numerous helpful comments.